Over ground worker

-Over ground workers (OGWs) are people who help militants, or terrorists, with logistical support, cash, shelter, and other infrastructure with which armed groups and insurgency movements such as Hizbul Mujaheddin and Jaish-e-Muhammad in Jammu and Kashmir can operate.
+Over ground workers (OGWs), according to Indian security forces, are people who help militants, or terrorists, with logistical support, cash, shelter, and other infrastructure with which armed groups and insurgency movements such as Hizbul Mujahideen and Jaish-e-Muhammad in Jammu and Kashmir can operate.
 OGWs play a vital role in militant attacks, providing real-time information and support to the tactical elements.
 Over ground workers have diversified into other roles such as stone-pelting, mob-rioting, ideological support, radicalisation, and recruitment of militants.
 In 2020, up until 8 June, around 135 over ground workers were arrested in Jammu and Kashmir by the Jammu and Kashmir police.
 While the term is used and associated extensively with the Kashmir region, the term has also been used officially in other parts of India where insurgency is still active, such as in the Naxalite–Maoist insurgency and in Meghalaya for the Garo National Liberation Army.

 Terminology

 An over ground worker (OGW), to the Indian security forces, is an individual who helps militants/terrorists with logistical support, cash, shelter, and other infrastructure with which armed groups and insurgency movements in the region operate.
 While the term is used and associated extensively with the Kashmir region, the term can also be used officially in other parts of India where insurgency is still active, such as in Meghalaya where over ground workers are associated with the Garo National Liberation Army.
 Sashastra Seema Bal (SSB) reported arresting "84 linkman/ OGW" in 2017 in the anti-insurgency movement against the Naxals-Maoists.
 Many times the line between a militant operative or facilitator and an OGW blurs.
 For the Jammu and Kashmir Police "anybody who supports the militants" is categorized a potential OGW.
 According to a police official:

 There is also a sense of confusion and ambiguity surrounding the term.
 Human rights activist Khurram Pervez notes that OGW is not a legal term and is not properly defined by any law.
 Because of this, "OGW is a term created by security agencies to legitimise violence".